moxystudio/next-common-files/README.md

 })],
 ```

 **Keep in mind**, when you opt in for the inline output, the CSS classes in your SVG **will be uniquified**, and you must be careful when selecting them.
-For example, using an attribute selector, as explored in the following snippet:
+For example, using an attribute selector, as shown in the following snippet:

 ```css
-/* Selecting an svg file with the original filename 'header-svg-inline.svg' */
+/* Selecting an svg file with the original filename 'header-svg-inline.svg' */ [class^=header-svg-inline] {

-[class^=header-svg-inline] {
     /* ... */
 }